b-lukaszuk/RJ_BS_eng/contents/association_and_prediction.md

 the interaction term (`Age & Sex: male`) is positive, this means that the slope for `Sex: male` is more steep (more positive).

-So, when to use the interaction term in your model?
-The advice I heard was that in general, you should construct simple models and only use interaction when there are some good reasons for it.
+So, when to use an interaction term in your model?
+The advice I heard was that in general, you should construct simple models and only use an interaction term when there are some good reasons for it.
 For instance, in the discussed case (`agefat` data frame), we might wanted to know if the accretion of body fat occurs faster in one of the genders as people age.